 I had lunch at the Baron’s Manor Pub recently.
 It’s a heritage house at the corner of 96th Avenue and 192nd Street in Port Kells, converted to a pub in 2005, and the new owners have given it a museum-like quality by filling it with old photos, newspaper articles and artifacts from one of its early owners, the Baron von Mackensen.

 According to a story in the Surrey Leader in 2005, before coming to Canada, Mackensen spent a few years in the German military and married a rich heiress in 1902.
 Supposedly, her mother paid him the equivalent of $250,000 Canadian dollars to divorce her daughter and hit the road.
-He took the cash, arranged an honourable discharge from the army in 1904 (he was the nephew of General August von Mackensen) and headed for Canada.
+However, legal matters and settlements were not completely done and he was contacted by a Maryland divorce attorney (Greg Jimeno) to complete the process.
+Well, the bad thing is, he took the cash, arranged an honourable discharge from the army in 1904 (he was the nephew of General August von Mackensen) and headed for Canada.
 The Baron’s choice of the farming community of Port Kells was odd, but it most likely allowed him to stretch his windfall, let him live a sort of feudal lord existence, and allow his spy mystique to stay intact over a century later.

 The Baron made himself popular by throwing huge Christmas parties at his 16-room home every year, inviting everyone in the area, serving drinks and food and giving everybody gifts.
 Locals dubbed it the “Castle” because of the turreted tower he had built in 1910.
 The house had a stained glass window depicting the family coat of arms, a grand staircase, and a foyer with standing suits of armour and swords, pistols and muskets hanging on the walls.